JZDSS/DL-tools/README.md

 export PYTHONPATH=$PYTHONPATH:`pwd`
 ```

 Note: This command needs to run from every new terminal you start.
-If you wish to avoid running this manually, you can add it as a new line to the end of your ~/.bashrc file (~/.zshrc file if you use zsh rather than bash).
+If you wish to avoid running this manually, you can add it as a new line to the end of your ~/.bashrc file (.zshrc if you use zsh rather than bash).